There are a couple of steps you can take to play games when PSN is down

 Is there anything I can do and how do I fix this?

 If the entire PlayStation Network is down, there isn't much you can do.
 You can try going offline to access your games that way, but that may not work in every case — and it certainly won't allow you to play multiplayer.
-In order to play your digital games offline, the PS4 console you are using must be set as the primary system tied to your account.
+Also, to play your digital games offline, the console you are using must be set as the primary system tied to your account.

 The problem isn't always PSN, though; it may be your internet.
-If this is the case, try resetting your router and reconnecting your PS4 to your Wi-Fi network.
-You can perform a internet connection test by going to Settings > Network > Test Internet Connection on your console.
-If that doesn't cut it, you may also want to consider connecting your PS4 to the internet with an Ethernet cable.
+If this is the case, try resetting your router and reconnecting your system to your Wi-Fi network.
+You can perform an internet connection test by going to Settings > Network > Test Internet Connection on your console.
+If that doesn't cut it, you may also want to consider connecting your PS4 or PS5 to the internet with an Ethernet cable.

+Troubleshooting online connection problems on PS5 usually doesn't take too long.
+And if it doesn't work, you'll know that the problem is on Sony's end.

 We may earn a commission for purchases using our links.
 Learn more.